 I always recommend a tour with a lot of interaction early in your trip, like a cooking class.
 It’s a great way to find people to do other activities with and/or get tips on the local area — especially for solo travelers!

 Pin these best hotel ideas for later and help others find it too!

 Interested in more Mexico travel tips?

-Grab this great 4-day interary for Mexico City.
+Grab this great 4-day itinerary for Mexico City.

 Check out my guide to visiting Oaxaca for the Day of the Dead celebration or top things to do in Oaxaca anytime of year.